Native American Program

 Our Native American Program integrates culture with therapeutic activities that help bring you back to a connected state of mind and spirit.
 Activities such as drum making, beading, and ceremonies incorporate ancestral practices such as sweat lodges give you the tradition you’ve been missing and the comfort of your native culture.

-Beadwork is a decorative art form used by Native Americans to garnish functional goods such as clothing, dwellings, and horse gear.
+Beadwork is a decorative art form used by Native American’s garnish functional goods such as clothing, dwellings, and horse gear.
 The bead-making process incorporates art therapy practices with Native healing practices to encourage the act of self-expression.

-Drum making engages the centuries-old custom of forging a physical representation of Native culture and celebration.
+Drum-making engages the centuries-old custom of forging a physical representation of Native culture and celebration.
 Making drums is an incredibly meaningful and sacred craft that serves as a bridge between traditional practices and modern life.

-A sweat lodge is a Native American tradition in which you enter a dome-shaped space to experience a sauna-like environment.
+A sweat lodge is a Native American tradition in which an individual enters a dome-shaped space to experience a sauna-like environment.
 These gatherings, often known as sweats, provide an opportunity to share stories, ask for guidance, and cleanse the body of toxins.

 Culturally Competent Treatment for Native Americans